Romania in the Eurovision Song Contest 2019: Competing entries

 On 2 January 2019, "Pierd", written and to have been performed by Dan Bittman, was withdrawn from the competition and replaced with the songs "Army of Love" performed by Bella Santiago and "Renegades" performed by Linda Teodosiu after TVR opened an additional submission period between 8 and 10 January 2019, during which 9 submissions were received.
 "Baya", written by Mihai Trăistariu, Michael James Down, Will Taylor and to have been performed by Mihai, and "Independent", written by Alex Luft, Eduard Santha, Denisa Demian and Alexandra Șipoș and to have been performed by Xandra, were withdrawn from the competition on 12 January and 8 February 2019, respectively.

+Shows

 Semi-finals

-Two semi-finals took on 27 January and 10 February 2019, with semi-final 1 held at the Sala Polivalentă in Iași and semi-final 2 held at the Sala Sporturilor "Victoria" in Arad.
-In each semi-final eleven to twelve songs competed and six qualified to the final.
-A jury panel consisting of Adi Cristescu (singer, composer), Mihai Georgescu (singer-songwriter), Crina Mardare (vocal coach), Andy Platon (composer, producer, DJ) and Mugurel Vrabete (musician) first selected five songs to advance, with the remaining entries then facing a public televote which determined an additional qualifier.
+The two semi-finals took place on 27 January and 10 February 2019.
+The first semi-final was held at the Sala Polivalentă in Iași, while the second semi-final was held at the Sala Sporturilor "Victoria" in Arad.
+In each semi-final eleven or twelve songs competed and six qualified to the final.
+A jury panel first selected five songs to advance.
+The remaining entries then faced a public televote which determined an additional qualifier.
+The members of the jury panel that voted during the semi-finals were: Adi Cristescu (singer, composer), Mihai Georgescu (singer-songwriter), Crina Mardare (vocal coach), Andy Platon (composer, producer, DJ) and Mugurel Vrabete (musician).

-In addition to the performances of the competing entries, the first semi-final featured performances from Iuliana Beregoi, and the second semi-final featured performances from Alessandro Canino and the band Hit Italy.
+In addition to the performances of the competing entries, the interval act in the first semi-final featured a performance from Iuliana Beregoi, while the interval act in the second semi-final featured performances from Alessandro Canino and the band Hit Italy.